andrebellingan/YAABM/README.md

 ## Getting started

 ### System requirements
-* Windows 10 (must be 64-bit)
-* .NET Framework 4.7.2 runtimes
+* .NET Core 3.1 runtimes
 * Sufficient RAM given the size of the simulation and the number of processing threads (see below)

 ### Compiling to code

 1. Download or clone the source code
 2. Compiling
-	* It is recommended to open the solution in Visual Studio 2017 (or 2019) and build the projected from there (The Visual Studio Community editions are free to download for non-commercial use)
+	* It is recommended to open the solution in Visual Studio 2019 and build the projected from there (The Visual Studio Community editions are free to download for non-commercial use).
+Visual Studio code works too.
-	* Alternatively you can download the .NET SDK and use ```dotnet build CAMB.sln``` from the command line (remember to get the correct version of the SDK)
+	* Alternatively you can download the .NET Core 3.1 SDK and use ```dotnet build CAMB.sln``` from the command line
 3. Note that the nuget package manager may indicate that there is an update available for the "CommandLineArgumentsParser" package.
 Due to a bug in version 3.0.20 of the package when handling default argument values you should not upgrade to this specific version.

 ### Running the model

-To run the model you need to execute **RunCovidSimulation.exe** from the command line.
+To run the model you need to execute **RunCovidSimulation** from the command line.

 The application has the following command line arguments: